NetOpWibby/DSGN/_posts/2014-01-16-my-design-development-toolkit.md

 I use Opera because at the time I discovered it, it was the most standards-compliant (HTML, CSS, &c) browser, and it pioneered a lot of cool features that are now defaults in the other popular browsers.
 I am not sure if Opera is still the most standards-compliant, but even if it isn't, I'm a creature of habit.
 It's pretty difficult to get me to try something else if I'm comfortable with what I've got.

-For long-time Opera users, I'll write a future post detailing how I make the new Opera feel like version 12.
+<del>For long-time Opera users, I'll write a future post detailing how I make the new Opera feel like version 12.</del>
+<span><small>Updated 03.29.14 to add <a href="/thoughts/bringing-back-opera-classic">this</a>, a post where I detail how to make the new Opera feel like version 12.</small></span>

 ### Notepad++ <a href="http://www.notepad-plus-plus.org" style="color: #07d0eb">*</a>